 Why is endometriosis often misdiagnosed?

-There are a multitude of misdiagnosis that doctors will assign to endometriosis.
+There is a multitude of misdiagnosis that doctors will assign to endometriosis.
 This is primarily because endometriosis is a complex disorder that can often mask…

 Read more >